Strommingen/secVault/Sidequests/CTF/MSB_CERT-SE_CTF_2024.md

 After tls decryption of this file I found on stream 59 that puzzle.exe was extracted.
 This is most likely the file transmitted on stream 60.
 This was correct, it is a puzzle.
 Solved the puzzle, gave nothing, must be something more about it though.

+When I completed the puzzle I took a screenshot of it.
+Now looking back at it I see the flag next to Kalles face.

+CTF\[HAPPY BIRTHDAY]

 #### Reverse engineer
 #SRE
 Running `file puzzle.exe` in [[SRE Tools#Git bash|gitbash]] tells that it is a `PE32+ excecutable (GUI) x86-64, for MS Windows, 6 sections.`

 Decompiling with [[SRE Tools#IDA|IDA]]
+There was no need for this.

 ### recycle-bin.zip